 Asbury University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Asbury University.

 Asbury University is an accredited institutional member of the National Association of Schools of Music.

 Asbury University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The Asbury University School of Education is accredited by the State of Kentucky through the Kentucky Education Professional Standards Board (EPSB).
 Any programs offered are subject to any changes made by the EPSB.
-In Florida, the education program are accredited through the Florida Educator Accomplished Practices (FEAPS).

 The Asbury University Social Work Program is accredited by the Council on Social Work Education, Commission on Accreditation.